pnochisaki/young-inglewood/_content/pages/membership.md

 ---
 title: Membership
 ---
 ### IN ADDITION YOU’LL RECEIVE:

 * advance notice of all releases
 * concierge service and a reserved space at the winery when you visit
 * access to exclusive library wines and large formats
-* allocations of Single Barrel Series wines
+* allocations of limited wines
 * the ability to pause, cancel or customize your membership at any time